-Cirba Solutions proposes to expand their industrial scale spent lithium-ion battery (LiB) recycling facility in Lancaster, Ohio ('proposed project' or 'Facility').
+The United States (U.S.) Department of Energy (DOE) National Energy Technology Laboratory (NETL) prepared this Final Environmental Assessment (EA) to analyze the potential environmental, cultural, and socioeconomic impacts of partially funding a proposed project by Cirba Solutions to expand their industrial scale spent lithium-ion battery (LiB) recycling facility in Lancaster, Ohio ('proposed project' or 'Facility').
 Once expanded, the Facility would produce enough battery precursor materials to supply over 100,000 electric vehicles (EVs) annually.
 Located within an existing industrial neighborhood of Lancaster, Ohio, the Facility expansion would consist of retrofitting an existing building (Building 295) at the current Cirba Solutions Facility to increase LiB processing capacity, as well as developing new buildings (Building 395 and Building Complex 495) to house advanced hydrometallurgical processing lines, which will allow for more refined processing of spent LiBs.
-The overall Facility footprint would be expanded from 10.9 acres (476,546 square feet [ft2]) to 31.7 acres (1,381,546 ft2) and include new buildings, parking areas and other paved surfaces, a rail spur, stormwater management infrastructure, and landscape plantings, all within Cirba Solutions' existing industrial lot.
-The proposed project would create approximately 100 construction jobs and up to 100 new full-time jobs with benefits, increasing the full-time workforce at the facility to 150 employees during Cirba Solutions also plans to offer community benefits such as workforce development, scholarship opportunities, good paying jobs, and community engagement plans to raise equity levels in the greater Lancaster community.
+The overall Facility footprint would be expanded from 10.9 acres (476,546 square feet [ft2]) to 31.7 acres (1.381,546 ft2) and include new buildings, parking areas and other paved surfaces, a rail spur, stormwater management infrastructure, and landscape plantings, all within Cirba Solutions' existing industrial lot.
+The proposed project would create approximately 100 construction jobs and up to 100 new full-time jobs with benefits, increasing the full-time workforce at the facility to 150 employees during Cirba Solutions also plans to offer community benefits such as workforce operations. development, scholarship opportunities, good paying jobs, and community engagement plans to raise equity levels in the greater Lancaster community.
 Together, these efforts would continue a trend to revitalize the workforce and economy of Fairfield County while significantly strengthening the U.S. LiB industry.
-DOE's action is to propose to provide \$74,999,925 of the project's total award value of \$234,970,276 in a cost-shared arrangement.
+Under the proposed action, DOE proposes to provide \$74,999,925 of the project's total award value of \$234,970,276 in a cost-shared arrangement.

-Type of Statement: Draft Environmental Assessment
+Type of Statement: Final Environmental Assessment